 Make 4 flying geese blocks, using background fabric for the larger section and your coloured fabric for the points.
 Cut 4 rectangles measuring 5 1/2″ x 3″ and 8 squares 3″ x 3″.
 Remember the squares are the star points so use the fabric chosen for the star.
 Make the geese blocks following the tutorial above.
 Trim and press.

 Cut four background squares 3″ x 3″.
 Layout the block as shown in the diagram and sew together.
 Press the seams open to cut down on the bulkiness of the block.
 It should measure approximately 10 1/4″ square.
-Get an eCourse with printable instructions for Flying Geese Blocks and the Harvest Star Potholder here.
+Get an eCourse with printable instructions for Flying Geese Blocks and the Holiday Star Potholder here.
 Once you have the pieced front together you quilt it to the batting.

 Step 4 Prepare the Backing